wikimedia/wikipedia-preview/README.md

 ## Built with

-It is a small Javascript component that does not have any dependencies (other than a `fetch` polyfill) and should be compatible with most browsers.
+It is a small Javascript component that does not have any dependencies and should be compatible with most browsers.

 ## Features